cnorick/curse-of-strahd-notes/Session Prep/Session 34.md

 - [[Rictavio|van Richten]] and [[Ezmerelda d'Avenir|Ezmerelda]] will accompany the party to [[The Amber Temple (X)|The Amber Temple]]
 	- they'll bicker the entire time
 	- try to kill [[Ezmerelda d'Avenir|Ezmerelda]] because of [[Rictavio|van Richten]]'s curse

+- Wovles that [[Pelanil]] is wearing are stinking
+- ravens are following
+- road maybe covered by the snow